 Furthermore, as any change to the lighting grid usually involves cumbersome civil works, it’s important for city managers to keep installation cost at a minimum.
 That’s why lighting engineers have invested in several mounting solutions to ensure smooth lamp upgrade and fast lighting controller installation.

 Main types of controller installation available

 - On-lamp socket installation: it’s by far the fastest way to get smart street lighting.
 Most lamps today come with a NEMA or Zhaga socket option, which allows almost plug-and-play installation.
 The NEMA socket (ANSI C136.41) is a street lighting connector derived from the American socket standard that has expanded worldwide.
 Zhaga is a newer, more compact connector that aims to take over the streets, developed especially for today’s slim LED fixtures.

 - Embedded controllers: compact controllers to be installed inside the lamp, sometimes right from the production line.
 It’s the best way to keep the lamp’s architectural value intact, while offering added value for lamp manufacturers.

-- In Pole controllers: mounted inside or on the lighting pole, it is the most flexible option.
+- Pole-Mounted controllers: mounted inside or on the lighting pole, it is the most flexible option for smart street lighting projects.
 Even if it is more complicated to install (it usually needs custom mounting and direct wire connection) and more expensive (their design needs to be resistant to weather – usually IP66), it is the most flexible option available, as it does not require any special connections or certain lamp types.
 It connects directly, so it can be used to retrofit existing street lighting installations with minimal visual impact and virtually no civil works.